melianor/zigbee2mqtt.io/docs/devices/SJCGQ11LM.md

 ### Pairing
 Press and hold the reset button by pressing hard on the top of the device (water drop logo) for +- 5 seconds (until the blue light inside the device, under the water drop starts blinking).
 After this the device will automatically join.

+After pairing press the water symbol once, so that the values from the entities are updated from unknown.
 <!-- Notes END: Do not edit below this line -->